Restraining Order LAWYER IN TUCSON

 • Fact-Checked

-This page has been carefully written, edited, and reviewed by a team of legal professionals in accordance with our detailed editorial guidelines.
-It has been approved by our Founding Partner, Douglas W. Taylor, Sr., a former Pima County judge with extensive experience in criminal defense law.
+This page has been carefully written, edited, in accordance with our detailed editorial guidelines, by our Owner, Doug Taylor.
 The “last modified” date reflects the most recent review and update of this content.

-These are real outcomes we have obtained for clients in Order of Protection and Injunction Against Harassment matters in Tucson & Southern Arizona:
+These are REAL outcomes we have obtained for our clients in Restraining Order matters in Tucson & Southern Arizona:

-• + 10/21/2025 - Client: Defendant "D.F." - Injunction Against Harassment DISMISSED by judge after contested trial (Pima County Justice Court)
+WIN: 10/21/2025 - Client: Defendant "D.F." - Injunction Against Harassment DISMISSED by judge after contested trial (Pima County JP Court)

 • Disclaimer: Case results depend on the unique facts and law of each matter.
 Prior outcomes do not guarantee or predict a similar result, and nothing herein in any way should be interpreted as constituting a promise or guarantee of any particular outcome in your case.

-Protective orders move fast.
-Hearings are often set within just a few days, and your rights, home access, and parenting time may already be affected.
-If you’ve been served — or if you need protection — contact us now so we can guide you and begin preparing your case immediately.
+Restraining orders move fast.
+Hearings are often set within just a few days, and your rights, home access, family contact, and parenting time may already be negatively affected.
+If you’ve been served — or if you yourself need protection — contact Doug now so that he can guide you and begin preparing your case immediately.

 Request a Free Consultation → CONTACT US

-• If you are involved in a protective order or injunction against harassment, it’s essential to have a skilled, knowledgeable protective order team on your side.
-Serving Tucson & Southern Arizona, we at Taylor Law Group understand the serious and lasting impact these orders can have on your personal life, your family relationships, and even your gun rights.
-Led by former Pima County judge Doug Taylor, we bring decades of courtroom experience and unique insight from the bench to every case, ensuring that your side of the story is heard and your rights are protected.
+• If you are involved with a restraining order (known as an order of protection or injunction against harassment in Arizona), it’s essential to have a skilled, knowledgeable protective order Lawyer like Doug standing up for you.
+Doug serves all of Metro Tucson/Pima County & Southern Arizona.
+As a former Judge, Doug truly understands the serious and lasting impact restraining orders can have on your personal life, family, relationships, & even your gun rights.
+Doug brings 25+ years of courtroom experience and unique insight as a former judge and restraining order lawyer to every case, ensuring that you are heard & your rights are protected.
+Doug aims to win.

-Protective Orders Often Crossover with Criminal DV cases
+Restraining Orders Often Cross Over with Criminal DV cases

-• Protective orders and injunctions are civil court actions, but their effects are far-reaching.
+• Restraining orders (called "Orders of Protection" and "Injunctions Against Harassment" in Arizona) are civil court actions, but their effects are far-reaching.
 They can restrict where you live, who you speak to, where you can go, and even your ability to possess firearms.
-Violating an order can also result in criminal charges.
-Whether you need to obtain an order for your safety or you are defending against one served on you, our team provides clear, strategic, and compassionate guidance to help you navigate this difficult process.
+And violating a restraining order will typically result in criminal charges against you.
+Whether you need to obtain a protective order for your or your childrens' safety, or you are defending against a restraining order served on you, Doug provides clear, strategic, and compassionate guidance and steady representation.

-• At Taylor Law Group, PLLC, we carefully examine the facts and circumstances of every protective order case.
-We challenge unfounded or exaggerated claims, explore evidence of self-defense or misidentification, and address inconsistencies in testimony.
-For those seeking protection, we work quickly to prepare a strong petition, ensuring the court understands the urgency of your situation.
-For those contesting an order, we focus on safeguarding your reputation, your relationships, and your rights under Arizona law.
+• Doug carefully examines the facts and circumstances of every restraining order case.
+He challenges unfounded or exaggerated claims, explores evidence of self-defense or misidentification, addresses inconsistencies in witness statements.
+Doug focuses on safeguarding your reputation, your relationships, and your rights under Arizona law.
+Doug fights to win.

-Experienced Representation By Our Expert Tucson Protective Order Attorneys
+Experienced Representation By an Expert Tucson Restraining Order Lawyer

-Arizona law allows for two main types of civil protective orders:
+Arizona law allows for two main types of civil restraining orders:

 • Orders of Protection - typically issued in cases involving family or household members.